dotnet/orleans/Who-Is-Using-Orleans.md

-Orleans has been used extensively by several Microsoft projects and product groups, most notably by 343 Industries as a platform for all of Halo 4 cloud services.
+Orleans has been used extensively by several Microsoft projects and product groups, most notably by 343 Industries as a platform for all of Halo 4 and Halo 5 cloud services.

 There are various other internal projects at Microsoft which are using Orleans, but we are not able to talk publicly about many of those yet.